7-Eleven shooter ended a life that had just turned around - KESQ

 Rule’s aunt said his mother was too distraught Tuesday to speak to a reporter.

-Armed robberies also occurred at stores in Ontario and Upland shortly before the shootings, but police haven’t determined whether the Upland one was carried out by the same suspect.
+Armed robberies also occurred at stores in Ontario and Upland shortly before the shootings.
+Authorities in those cities on Tuesday confirmed that the crimes they were investigating are linked to the crimes at the other locations.

 Authorities in Ontario, Brea and Upland shared images of a masked man wearing what appeared to be the same black sweatshirt with a hood over his head.
 The sweatshirt had white lettering with green leaves on the front.